kingster80/Playwright_Typescript_SauceDemo_Project/README.md

 ### **Run the tests**

-Run this command to see the automation test cases come up in the browsers: npx playwright test --headed
+Run this command to see the automation test cases come up in the browsers: "npx playwright test --headed"

 https://playwright.dev/docs/getting-started-vscode